 Is Taking an Initial Hit on Profits to Get Reviews Worth it?

-Now when we suggest paying for the Amazon Early Reviewer Program or discounting your products, all you may hear is, “Wait.
+Now when we suggest discounting or giving away your products, your first thought is most likely, “Wait.
 I’m supposed to be making money, not spending it.”

 That’s true, but not always at first.
-The fact of the matter is, a positive product review will ultimately boost your product ranking on Amazon.
-Amazon likes to see well-reviewed products at the top of their search results.
+The fact of the matter is, that a positive product review will ultimately boost your product ranking on Amazon.
+Amazon likes to see well-reviewed products at the top of its search results.
 Their ranking algorithm will reflect that.

-To pay $60 per product enrolled in the Amazon Early Reviewer Program is to pay $12 per review (for your max of five).
-In the grand scheme of your product’s lifespan and profit margins, this is a small price to pay to clear the most difficult hurdle for every new Amazon FBA seller: momentum.
+If you are giving away a $20 product using the Amazon Vine Program (max of 30 times), you’re essentially forgoing $600 in sales, but securing dozens of reviews in the process.
+In the grand scheme of your product’s lifespan and profit margins, this is a small price to pay to clear the most difficult hurdle for every new Amazon FBA seller: starting momentum.